-(1) Data subject to changes for the retrospective application of IFRS 17 and IFRS 9 by the Group's insurance companies.
 (2) The figures differ from those of the Consolidated Income Statement included among the financial statements governed by Circular 262 of the Bank of Italy, shown in the annual report, as the remuneration of the financial consultant networks was reclassified as "Personnel expenses".

-(3) The figures differ from those of the Consolidated Income Statement included among the financial statements governed by Circular 262 of the Bank of Italy, shown in the annual report, as the remuneration of the financial advisors of the Private Banking Division and the portion, referred to personnel expenses, of the costs for insurance services issued was reclassified as "Personnel expenses".
-In addition, the portion, referred to other administrative expenses, of the costs for insurance services deriving from the insurance contracts issued was reclassified among "Other Administrative Expenses"
+(9) The figures differ from those of the Consolidated Income Statement included among the financial statements governed by Circular 262 of the Bank of Italy, shown in the annual report, as the remuneration of the financial advisors of the Private Banking Division and the portion, referred to personnel expenses, of the costs for insurance services issued was reclassified as "Personnel expenses".
+In addition, the portion, referred to other administrative expenses, of the costs for insurance services deriving from the insurance contracts issued was reclassified among "Other Administrative Expenses".